 You know that device we mentioned that could significantly help millions of people addicted to opiates?
 It’s the real deal and it’s here.
 Innovative Health Solutions has created a non-invasive, FDA-approved device that relieves pain from withdrawal symptoms in minutes.
 In fact, the Bridge’s ability to alleviate pain has been evaluated in opiate addictions, and it produced a 70% reduction in pain in 20 minutes.
 They also found 100% reduction in pain by 60 minutes.
 That’s huge when compared to the peak effects of detox medications.
 Before you think this is too good to be true, watch this quick video to understand the science behind the Bridge.

 “I’ve seen significant improvements for clients when they use the Bridge.
 One client was very restless and he kept moving from his chair to lying down on the floor, and back and forth.
 Extremely uncomfortable.
-After application of the Bridge, he fell asleep within seconds of it being activated.
+After the application of the Bridge, he fell asleep within seconds of it being activated.
 Clients experience significant pain relief, appear more relaxed, and are able to tolerate the withdrawal process much better than without it.”

 -Samantha Raya, RN at NAD Treatment Center

-The Bridge device sits discreetly behind the ear and can be used up to 5 days for all-day pain relief.
+The Bridge device sits discreetly behind the ear and can be used for up to 5 days for all-day pain relief.
 Clients going through opiate detox and also alcohol detox have experienced the benefits of the Bridge.
 Most experience relief from withdrawal symptoms in 10 minutes or less.

-The Bridge is just one of the therapeutic services offered at the NAD Treatment Center in San Diego.
+The Bridge is just one of the therapeutic services offered at the NAD Treatment Center in Florida.
 In combination with the NAD Treatment Center Detox MethodTM containing NAD+ (nicotinamide adenine dinucleotide), clients have a smoother detox process in just 10 days.
 The NAD Treatment Center Detox MethodTM involves the most advanced technology and treatments out there for substance detox.

-When combined with transformational counseling, the Bridge, NAD IV therapy, and Vivitrol, clients have the best opportunity for long term recovery.
+When combined with transformational counseling, the Bridge, NAD IV therapy, and Vivitrol, clients have the best opportunity for long-term recovery.
 One of the best parts is most clients don’t experience any drug cravings after treatment.
 The NAD Treatment Center is giving clients and their families a fresh start, with help from The Bridge.